Forest Action Plan

 A series of Forest Roundtables attended by 260 participants were held in 2009 and 2010 to provide public input for development of strategies to address these forest issues.
 Visions, principles, and action steps were created, with strong agreement among stakeholders, and will be utilized in determining Division of Forestry and conservation partner strategies.

 Best Management Practices

-Connecticut’s best management practices (BMPs) program is quasi-regulatory.
-The agencies responsible for BMPs policy development are the Department of Energy and the Environmental Protection’s Division of Forestry.
+Connecticut’s best management practices (BMPs) program is regulated at the local level, but not the state-level.
+The agency responsible for BMPs policy development is the Connecticut Department of Energy and Environmental Protection’s Division of Forestry.